-The participation of local authorities and their enterprises, in the implementing bodies of the program "a beginning, a chance", with 40.000 employment opportunities of the Greek Manpower, Employment Organisation (OAED) in the framework of European directives on provision of employment opportunities to young unemployed of 16-25 years old that did not have any relation up to today with the job market.
+The participation of local authorities and their enterprises, in the implementing bodies of the programme "a beginning, a chance", with 40000 employment opportunities of the Greek Manpower, Employment Organisation (OAED) in the framework of European directives on provision of employment opportunities to young unemployed of 16-25 years old that did not have any relation up to today with the job market.

-The Agreement between the Central Union of Municipalities and Communities of Greece (KEDKE) and OAED for a three-year special employment programme of 20.000 job posts, co-financed, aiming at stimulating employment in local societies and covering acute local needs, particularly in disadvantaged regions.
+The Agreement between the KEDKE and OAED for a three-year special employment programme of 20000 job posts, co-financed, aiming at stimulating employment in local societies and covering acute local needs, particularly in disadvantaged regions.